marco-c/autowebcompat/LABELING.md

 # Labeling Guidelines

+Now that the screenshots are available, they need to be labeled.
+The labeling phase operates on couples of comparable screenshots.

 ## Images marked as compatible - y
 ---
+#### Couples of images that are clearly compatible.
 #### They look the same.
 #### firefox\_chrome\_overlay window should nearly overlap them.
 ---